sdiehl/wiwinwlh/tutorial.md

      -> f b       -- ^ output
 ```

+Using ``-- ^`` to comment on Constructors, Record fields, or function
+declaration parts:

 ```haskell
 data T a b
   = A a -- ^ Documentation for A
   | B b -- ^ Documentation for B
 ```

-Elements within a module (value, types, classes) can be hyperlinked by enclosing
+Elements within a module (i.e., value, types, classes) can be hyperlinked by
-the identifier in single quotes.
+enclosing the identifier in single quotes.

 ```haskell
 data T a b